 Regular coffee, which contains caffeine, is shown to impair insulin sensitivity in people with type 2 diabetes.
-Caffeine has been shown to affect the body’s response to insulin, which is called insulin sensitivity.
+This is because caffeine has been shown to affect the body’s response to insulin, which is called insulin sensitivity.

 People with type 2 diabetes develop an inability either to secrete insulin or to respond to higher blood sugars; the latter situation is known as insulin resistance, and that’s where coffee’s effects need to be considered.